schtlgtch/ECE6258_CNNevaluation/README.md

 For your confort, this file is available in .md or .html.

 ## Introduction
 Developed by Sylvain Chatel for ECE 6258 project, this code is divided into four directories.
-Each of them has a particular purpose. ```Database/``` aims at retrieving and distorting a database of images. ```mobileNet/```is the directory that holds the real-time image recognition code along with the code for batch recognition.
+Each of them has a particular purpose. ```Database/``` aims at retrieving and distorting a database of images. ```mobileNet/``` is the directory that holds the real-time image recognition code along with the code for batch recognition.
 This code was inspired and modified from several online resources such as OpenCV, PYImageSearch and tensorflow tutorial.
-The ```Darknet/```directory is a clone of Joseph Redmon git : ```https://github.com/pjreddie/darknet.git```.
+The ```Darknet/``` directory is a clone of Joseph Redmon git : ```https://github.com/pjreddie/darknet.git```.
 This package provides a code to launch his CNNs called darknet and YOLO.
-Finally ```Analysis/```provide a analysis of the different CNN performances.
+Finally ```Analysis/``` provides a analysis of the different CNN performances.

 Note : The most interesting part of this work lies in the Analysis and not in the CNNs implementation.

 ## Note
 Every commands were launched from the terminal.
-Please make sure you are in the rigth directory before launching.
+Please make sure you are in the right directory before launching.

 ## Dependencies and requirements
 This code was tested on OSX 10.11.6 using python 2.7.
 The machine had 8GB 1867 MHz memory and a 2.7 GHz Intel Core i5 processor.
 We decided not to run it on the GPU in order to keep in mind that in our project mindset, this software should be run on edge devices with no GPU resources.